 One important objective of an effective planned / on-demand delivery operation is to allow the maximum time for order preparation, picking, staging and delivery, all at the minimum cost for the business and the customer.
 Every element of the delivery flow has to be orchestrated so that each stage in the relay will have the optimal amount of time and direction required to meet tight delivery timeframes without affecting quality or reliability.
 This level of planning and integration of last mile logistics is nearly impossible without technological support.

 Technology also allows brands to provide different service plans and levels to different shippers.
 This flexibility allows brands to expand and contract their delivery capacity, meeting high demand in certain seasons and providing the relevant delivery service only when needed.

 The eCommerce landscape keeps growing, and logistics will continue to shift in order to accommodate it.
 To keep up with the market, eCommerce retailers and the logistics companies who support them must adopt last mile best practices and look to solutions that help them provide relevant delivery options and services to their customers, while improving efficiency at every step of the delivery flow.
 Today’s technological tools make maximizing the delivery process easier than ever, allowing brands and providers to maximize efficiency and profits.

 While answering their main pain points today, retailers and logistics providers must also ensure they have the tools to manage whatever will be demanded of them in the future.
-This can be delivering to an alternative fulfillment destination, dispatching drones or autonomous vehicles, or launching a new delivery service.
+This can be delivering to an alternative fulfillment destination, dispatching autonomous vehicles or a drone delivery, or launching a new delivery service.